-The current curriculum portfolio accounts for many aspects of both the current and future skills need regionally and nationally.
-This 16-19 offer links to the local labour market not only in some areas of shortfall but also in the development of core knowledge and skills that are needed in all areas of employment.
-The areas for further development within the Careers Academy links to the development of Digital, Health and Engineering recruitment.
-The career pathways on offer are moving in the right direction and with the implementation of T levels the technical routes available are expanding and creating opportunity for future cohorts.
+The current curriculum portfolio accounts for many aspects of both the current and future skills needs regionally and nationally.
+The 16-19 offer links to the local labour market, not only in some areas of skills shortage but also in the development of core knowledge and skills that are needed in all areas of employment.
+The career pathways on offer are continuing to develop, with the implementation of T levels in September 2022 ensuring that technical routes are expanding and creating opportunity for future cohorts.

-Sport, Protective Services and Art remain popular and although some students will not move directly into these sectors, they are being prepared for the world of work with focus on key sectors such as Wholesale, Retail and Transport and Storage, the latter area being a key focus for potential growth and is under constant review awaiting the right opportunity.
 The UCN and Apprenticeship offer is expanding and the development of a 3-year, 5-year and 7-year option for many students is becoming available.
-The Governments focus on Lifelong Learning reform allows for the 3,5,7 approach to be developed knowing that it fits the national vision and intent.
+The Governments focus on Lifelong Learning reform allows for the 3,5,7 approach to be developed, knowing that it fits the national vision and intent.
+The UCN offer continues to develop, with the achievement of institutional validation with the University of Northampton, more courses are becoming available.
+A Masters programme in Engineering was added for 2021/22 and the Chartered Manager degree apprenticeship begins in September 2022.